Loading…

 Ms. Danielle Hawkins offers over two decades of impactful experience in special education, culminating in her current role as Assistant Director of Human Resources for Employee Development at the Chester County Intermediate Unit (CCIU) since 2022.
 In this capacity, she spearheads...
 Read More →

-Thursday October 8, 2026 8:00am - 9:00am PDT
+Thursday October 8, 2026 8:00am - 9:00am MDT

-8:00am PDT
+8:00am MDT

-Make Education Relevant with Catapult Masterclass
+Make Education Relevant With Catapult Masterclass

-Thursday October 8, 2026 8:00am - 9:00am PDT
+Thursday October 8, 2026 8:00am - 9:00am MDT

 The heart of any educational transformation lies not with programs or policy alone, but with educators themselves.
 We must empower and equip educators to lead change locally to Make Education Relevant so that all students graduate world-ready with a competitive advantage.
 This will require a new hybrid-flexible approach to our K-16 professional development to evolve both mindsets and metrics.
 Leveraging Dr. Fleming’s research and experience, participants will gain a fresh perspective on new teacher induction and enhancing professional learning – at scale.
 Gain insight into how Catapult Masterclass drives institutional change, foster continuous improvement, and galvanizes support for career-connected learning.